iliketocode2/Lego-Spike-AI-Labyrinth/README.md

 <p>The goal of this project was to explore potential roles for the Lego Spike Prime in a system with external devices and heavy computation and graphical display.
 This repository contains all of the code and instruction necessary for you to recreate a similar project should you choose to do so.
 In addition if you are looking here for specific Spike-related processes (such as connecting to the Spike with bluetooth or using Pyscript with the Spike in general) parts of my code feature comments and explanations of these applications.</p>

 ## DISCLAIMER
-<p>This project is not yet finished as I have yet to write the AI algorithm that physically runs the lego motors to move the ball from the chosen start square to the end square.</p>
+<p>This project is not yet finished as I have yet to write the AI algorithm that physically runs the lego motors to move the ball from the chosen start square to the end square.
+There are also many existing bugs.
+Feel free to create issues for this repository.</p>

 ## Materials
   ### Hardware